 Sweet Potato Lentil Shepherd's Pie - Winter Comfort Food

 When I crave comfort food, I want something warm, creamy, hearty, and absolutely delicious.
-I also want something that is easy to digest, packed with nutrients, and that won't weigh me down for hours after consuming it.
 This Sweet Potato Lentil Shepherd's Pie perfectly encapsulates all of the qualities of a perfectly comforting meal, and I have already made it several times as the weather's gotten colder.
 The lentil and vegetable base is made extra special with dried porcini mushrooms, one of my favorite ingredients in savory dishes.
 The porcinis have a wonderful earthy, umami flavor that adds so much depth to this dish.
-I have found them here in Austin at Sprouts, Central Market, and even HEB.
-Most health-supportive grocery stores should carry them, and they are also available for purchase online.
+Most specialty grocery stores should carry them, and they are also available for purchase online.

-I absolutely love using lentils in new and versatile ways, and believe they are such an important staple in a plant-based diet.
-Lentils are packed with fiber, protein, and important nutrients like manganese, iron and folate.
+I absolutely love using lentils in new and versatile ways.
+They are packed with fiber, protein, and important nutrients like manganese, iron and folate.
 Plus they are incredibly cost-effective!
-I like to buy organic lentils in bulk from my local health food store.
-Just make sure to rinse them well before cooking, as you should remember to do with anything you buy from the bulk section (and with legumes and grains in general).
+Especially when you buy in bulk.
+Just make sure to rinse the lentils well before cooking, as you should remember to do with anything you buy from the bulk section (and with legumes and grains in general).
 The combination of the hearty, savory lentils with the creamy sweet potato and fresh rosemary is absolutely heavenly.
 I hope you all enjoy my take on this classic comfort dish!

 Sweet Potato Lentil Shepherd's Pie